Joseph Willcocks

 Joseph Willcocks (1773 - September 4, 1814) sometimes spelt Wilcox was a publisher and political figure in Upper Canada.
 He was elected to the Parliament of Upper Canada in 1807 representing York, 1st Lincoln and Haldimand.
 He was re-elected twice and frequently opposed government policies.
-He became disillusioned with Upper Canada after a military rule was introduced to Upper Canada during the War of 1812 and defected to the United States.
-He was mortally shot on September 4, 1814 at Fort Erie, and buried in Buffalo, New York.
+He became disillusioned with Upper Canada after military rule was introduced to Upper Canada during the War of 1812 and defected to the United States.
+He was mortally shot on September 4, 1814, at Fort Erie, and buried in Buffalo, New York.

 Early life

 He was born in Palmerstown, Ireland in 1773.
 He was the second son to Robert Willcocks and Jane Powell.
 During the Irish Rebellion of 1798 he was loyal to the British Empire.

 He came to York on March 20, 1800.

 Career

 York

-On May 1, 1800 he was hired to be the private clerk of Peter Russell, who was a distant cousin.
+On May 1, 1800, he was hired to be the private clerk of Peter Russell, who was a distant cousin.
 He later became a receiver and payer of fees for the Office of the Surveyor General.
 He was dismissed from this role when Russell's half-sister revealed their romantic relationship.
 Henry Allcock hired Willcocks as a clerk and William Jarvis employed him to engrave deeds.
 On May 9, 1803, he was appointed as registrar of the probate court and marshall for the courts of assizes.

 In 1804, Willcocks became sheriff for the Home District.
 He was active in an 1806 by-election for Robert Thorpe, a friend and neighbour.
 Willcocks and Thorpe were concerned about changes in government policies regarding land grants, which were controlled by the Executive Council, an appointed body.
 As a result of these criticisms, Lieutenant Governor Francis Gore removed Thorpe from office and withdrew Willcocks' appointment as sheriff in 1807, citing "general and notorious bad conduct".